Global Gateway link

 External Director Yoshikazu Goto

-Sodick strives to increase corporate value over the medium to long term in order to provide the highest value to customers based on its philosophy of “Create,” “Implement,” and “Overcome Difficulties” and to contribute for a sustainable society as a company that “Create Your Future.”
-In this regard, the Company considers a balance of knowledge, experience, and abilities of the entire Board of Directors and appoints Directors and Audit & Supervisory Board Members who have these diverse background.
-Based on this approach, the Directors and Audit & Supervisory Board Members as of end-March 2024 are as shown in the table.
+The Company strives to increase corporate value over the medium to long term in order to provide the highest value to customers based on its philosophy of “Create,” “Implement,” and “Overcome Difficulties” and to contribute to a sustainable society as a company that “Create Your Future.”
+In this regard, the Company considers a balance of knowledge, experience, and skills of the entire Board of Directors and appoints Directors with diverse backgrounds.

-Overview of Directors and Audit & Supervisory Board Members
+Overview of Directors

-(as of end-March 2024)
+(as of end-March 2025)

 ※You can see the entire Directors and Audit & Supervisori Board Membersable by scrolling horizontally.